-Pipeline material data: The owner should be requested to provide all mill certificates for pipeline material (including repair material), that are in the owner's possession.
+Pipeline Material Data: The owner should be requested to provide all mill certificates for pipeline material (including repair material), that are in the owner's possession.
 These should show the chemical analysis, the yield strength, the ultimate tensile strength and the Charpy impact strength of the pipeline material.
 The welding procedure and the inspection file should be provided.
-If the required material data are not available, a material audit and inspection must be carried out as shown in paragraph 5 of this Appendix.
+If the required material data are not available, a material audit and inspection shall be carried out as detailed in 5. of Appendix B.